Notproginfinix/phhusson-treble_experimentations/Lenovo-Tab-K10.md

 # Lenovo Tab K10 (TB-X6C6F)

-Android 11 firmware is the only firmware that seems to work currently.
-If the device has Android 12 already, you will need to downgrade it.
+Android 11 firmware is the only firmware that seems to currently work, anything later kernel panics to recovery or bootloops.
+If the device has Android 12 already, you will need to downgrade it - you can try using [this firmware mirror](https://mirrors.lolinet.com/firmware/lenowow/Tab_K10/TB-X6C6F/), if it still works at the time you're reading this.

 Make sure to disable dm-verity, and use fastbootd to flash the image.